 Let’s think of this as Catch-23 and Catch-24.

 At the Battered Mothers Custody Conference, we heard from battered, protective mothers and from their advocates.
-The mothers are brave, compelling, frustrated, outraged, and disheartened by the glacial progress (or non-progress) of their cases and by the continuing absence of justice for battered mothers and their children.
+The mothers are brave, compelling, frustrated, outraged, and disheartened by their cases’ glacial progress (or non-progress) and by the continuing absence of justice for battered mothers and their children.
 Some mothers have been raised in poverty, others in wealth; some are incest victims or have endured great violence in their own childhoods.
 Some married “nice enough” men who turned out to be sadistic and controlling sociopaths.

 Amazingly, violent men used the court system to further control and intimidate their wives.
-With the help of Fathers Rights groups, they spearheaded and funded a movement for joint custody, claimed that (violent) fathers have a right to parent, that women are “alienating’” their children.
+With the help of Fathers Rights groups, they spearheaded and funded a movement for joint custody, claimed that (violent) fathers have a right to parent and that women are “alienating’” their children.